-Our goal after our house is paid off: (1) buy a rental property or (2) move to another house and turn our current house into a rental.
+Our goal after our house is paid off is to either (1) buy a rental property or (2) move to another house and turn our current home into a rental.

 It’s that simple.
-I grew up in an average if not lower-middle class family.
+I grew up in a low-income if not poor family.
 My parents didn’t have much, but we tried to live within our means.

-When I know I have money borrowed from other people, I feel burdened.
-They money or the things that I have, I feel, are borrowed from other people and are not really mine.
+When I have money borrowed from other people, I feel burdened.
+The money or the things that I have, I feel, are borrowed from other people and are not really mine.

-If one mortgage already stresses me out, I don’t think I’ll like to double that amount of stress with two mortgages – one for my primary residence and one for the rental.
+If one mortgage already stresses me out, I don’t think I’d like to double that amount of pressure with two mortgages – one for my primary residence and one for the rental.

 It’s a big risk to put our primary residence at stake in order to obtain another mortgage for a rental.
-If the rental is not doing well (i.e. tenants not paying), I don’t want to fall behind on our mortgage payments and have my family end up in the street.
+If the rental is not doing well (i.e. tenants not paying), I don’t want to fall behind on our mortgage payments and have my family ending up on the street.

 Real estate investors often talk about leverage – the ability to use mortgages to expand their real estate portfolios and not put all eggs in one basket.

-For example, if you have $100,000 in cash, you can either (1) tie it all up in one paid-off house or (1) borrow money, put $20,000 down plus $5,000 in closing costs on 4 different houses, and use rental income to cover mortgage and expenses for those rentals while possibly making profits (cash flow).
+For example, if you have $100,000 in cash, you have two main choices.
+You can tie up the capital in one paid-off house.
+Another option is for you to borrow money, put $20,000 down plus $5,000 in closing costs on 4 different houses, and use rental income to cover mortgage and expenses for those rentals while possibly making profits (cash flow).

-The current interest rate for mortgage is 5% (Mar 2017).
-Many argue that you should not pay off your mortgage and invest it in the stock market or other channels for interest rates as high as 7%-10% instead.
+The current mortgage rate is 5% (Mar 2017).
+Many argue that you should not pay off your mortgage and instead invest it in the stock market or other channels for interest rates as high as 7%-10%.

-However, as Dave Ramsey argues, that high interest rate depends largely on the market.
-The math seems to work, but it doesn’t factor in the risk or uncertainty associated with the market.
+However, as Dave Ramsey points out, those high interest rates depend largely on market stability.
+The math seems to work, but it doesn’t factor in the risk or uncertainty associated with the economy.
 If the market crashes, your investment can plummet or disappear into thin air (Hello, 2008 financial crisis!).